Political culture of the United States: Post-World War II

 At the time of the United States' founding, the economy was predominantly one of agriculture and small private businesses, and state governments left welfare issues to private or local initiative.
 As in the UK and other industrialized countries, laissez-faire ideology was largely discredited during the Great Depression.
 Between the 1930s and 1970s, fiscal policy was characterized by the Keynesian consensus, a time during which the concepts of modern American liberalism dominated economic policy almost unchallenged.
 Since the mid-1970s, however, laissez-faire ideology has once more become a powerful force in American politics.
 While the American welfare state expanded more than threefold after WWII, it has been at 20% of GDP since the late 1970s.
 Today, modern American liberalism, and modern American conservatism are engaged in a continuous political battle, characterized by what The Economist describes as "greater divisiveness [and] close, but bitterly fought elections."
 Since 2016, the United States has been recognized as a flawed democracy in the Democracy Index by the Economist Intelligence Unit, partially due to increased political polarization.

 In foreign affairs, the United States generally pursued a noninterventionist policy of "avoiding foreign entanglements" before World War II.
 After the war, when America became a superpower, for many decades the country embraced internationalism, seeking allies to contain Communism and foster economic cooperation.
+In addition the United States and its Western allies generally promoted Capitalism and Democracy during the Cold War.

 According to at least some academics, authoritarian values have strengthened in the 21st century in the U.S. and elsewhere, with long-run economic changes from globalization having a negative impact on the social identity of historically dominant groups.
 This increases the incentive for these groups to use authoritarianism to force minority groups to conform to social norms.